Don’t let anyone, anywhere, kid you about wealth.

 When you write a book or invest in a piece of real estate, for example, you set the table for the opportunity to gain some level of “passive income.”
 Obviously, you have to work hard to find a good piece of real estate and work harder to find the right person to live there that would allow you to break even while the property (hopefully) appreciates.
 If you’re good and lucky, the property might have a positive cash flow and appreciate!

-Wealthy people PLAN for that result.
+Wealthy people PLAN for that negative or neutral result.

 In other words, people BECOME WEALTHY because they assume that problems are going to happen.
 They KNOW bubbles all burst and never rely on something go up in value.